Green Star Energy is now Shell: What happens next?

 - Get out.
 Leave your home and stand somewhere in a safe place until the gas engineer arrives at your home.

 IMPORTANT!
-Don't turn electrical switches on or off.
+If you smell gas, do not turn electrical switches on or off.
 Never smoke, light any incendiary device, strike matches or do anything that could cause ignition.
 Don’t use any electrical devices (including your mobile) in your home until the gas engineer has arrived.
 If you need to open electric doors or gates, then do so manually.

 Got a power cut?